 “Stereotyping fathers potentially sets up self-fulfilling prophecies and limits the potential of men as birth partners and fathers, to the detriment of mum and baby” – Dean Beaumont, “The Roar behind the Silence”.

-The dads of 2015 shop around for antenatal classes which include and involve dads and want to know how they can best support their partners during the birth of their children, whether that means being there as the main or exclusive birth partners or not.
-They want to know about their options antenatally, at birth and postnatally, and we know this, because we see these dads at our classes, and because they’re often the ones booking them.
+Dads today want to know how they can best support their partners during pregnancy and the birth of their children.
+They want to know about their options antenatally, at birth and postnatally, and we know this, because we see these dads at our classes, and actually, they’re often the ones booking them.

-The dads of 2015 know their baby gadgets too, from nappies to baby monitors, cots, pushchairs, car seats and carriers.
-They shop around for the best products, which will be good for their baby and will make their and their partners’ lives easier.
+The dads of today know their baby gadgets too, from nappies to baby monitors, cots, pushchairs, car seats and carriers.
 They want the best products, and they want to get a good deal, so they get involved, they do their research and they absolutely know what they want and why they want it for.
-(We also know this, because you can always trust a dad at a class to know a thing or two more than you about the latest baby product).
+(We also know this, because you can always trust a dad at a class to know a thing or two more than you about the latest baby product!)

-The dads of 2015 are the dads who take paternity leave if they can and who will take a longer parental / shared leave with their partner if possible.
-They are the ones who make flexible working arrangements to help care for the children and who will work from home when the children aren’t well.
-Sometimes dads just become the stay at home parent to help their partners get back into work.
+The dads of today are the dads who take paternity leave if they can and who will take a longer parental / shared leave with their partner if possible.
+They are the ones that if they cannot afford to take much leave, are thinking about their family while they are away from them, and look forward to getting home to see them.
+They are the ones who make flexible working arrangements to help care for the children and who will work from home when their children aren’t well.
+Some of them are the dads who become the stay at home parent while their partners go back to work.

 They know how to change nappies and how to bathe, burp and soothe their babies.
-They want to and know how to support their partners in the way they have chosen, as a family, to feed their baby.
+They do change nappies and bathe, burp and soothe their babies.

-The dads of 2015 are the dads who KNOW their children.
-They play with them, read to them and with them, take them to the park, to play sports, to children’s parties, to school, to after-school activities and play dates.
-They will be seen walking around carrying the baby changing bag on their shoulder or holding the latest pink, Disney princess bag without batting an eyelid, if that’s what their child gave them to hold.
+The dads of today are the dads who KNOW their children.
+They play with them, read with them, take them to the park, to play sports, to children’s parties, to school, to after-school activities and play dates.
+They will be seen walking around carrying the baby changing bag on their shoulder or holding the latest pink, Disney princess bag without batting an eyelid.
 They’ll have tea parties and have toe nails painted just as much as they’ll play with cars, train sets, dinosaurs and football (or any other sport their children like) in the garden.

 Most of our boys will have their own children one day, and then Father’s Day will be about them too, and I bet they won’t even recognise the stereotype of dads that we’re so used to seeing today.